cloudflare/cloudflare-docs/content/version-management/_index.md

 By using Version Management, you can:

-- Create independent configurations to make changes with no risk of impacting live traffic.
+- Create independent versions to make changes with no risk of impacting live traffic.
-- Safely deploy changes to test and pre production environments ahead of deploying to production.
+- Safely deploy changes to staging environments ahead of deploy to production.
 - Quickly roll back deployed changes when issues occur.

 ## Availability